Drug Diversion Queensland

 Am I eligible for drug diversion?

-- Possession of things used in connection with the administration, consumption or smoking of a dangerous drug;
+- Possess things used for the administration, consumption or smoking of a dangerous drug;

 However, the possession of the dangerous drug must be for what the law considers a minor amount.
 The amount depends on the type of drug identified.
 A table detailing the upper limits of each eligible drug is below.